History of Crystal Palace F.C.: Rising through the divisions (1958–73)

 Over the next few seasons, Palace achieved respectable top half finishes in the Second Division, during which they appointed Bert Head as their new manager in April 1966.
 Head promoted from the youth team and transferred in a number of new players, including the re-signing of old favourite Johnny Byrne.
 His work paid dividends in the 1968–69 season when Palace, not fancied as promotion candidates at the beginning of the season, finished second behind Derby County, who were managed by Brian Clough.
-Palace had achieved a place in the top flight for the first time in their history, clinching promotion with a sixteen-game unbeaten run to end the season.
+Palace had achieved a place in the top-flight for the first time in their history, clinching promotion with a sixteen-game unbeaten run to end the season.

 The Dave Clark Five's chart-hit "Glad All Over" became a huge crowd favourite around this time, after the band performed the song at a concert staged at Selhurst Park.
 It was played regularly before the start of home games, with the Palace fans banging on advertising hoardings in time with the drum beat in the chorus of the song and it remains the club's anthem today.

 Palace's life in the top division of English football began with a home game against Manchester United.
-Scoring the first ever Division One goal for the club was Mel Blyth after eleven minutes, and a second goal from new signing Gerry Queen saw Palace hold United to a 2–2 draw with goalkeeper John Jackson denying George Best and Brian Kidd.
-The next match was again at home, this time against Sunderland which Palace won 2–0.
-However, the season soon became a long struggle against relegation for the club, but they were eventually able to secure safety, finishing in twentieth place above demoted Sheffield Wednesday and Sunderland.
-Palace avoided the drop for two more seasons, and followed the trend of many other top flight clubs by introducing a new "Player of the Year" award which has been presented at the end of every season since 1971–72.
+The club's first ever Division One goal was scored by defender Mel Blyth after eleven minutes, and a second goal from new signing Gerry Queen saw Palace hold United to a 2–2 draw.
+The club's next match was again at home, this time against Sunderland which Palace won 2–0.
+However, the season soon became a long struggle against relegation for the club, but they were eventually able to secure safety, finishing in twentieth-place above demoted Sheffield Wednesday and Sunderland.
+Palace avoided the drop for two more seasons, and followed the trend of many other top-flight clubs by introducing a new "Player of the Year" award which has been presented at the end of every season since 1971–72.
 The first recipient was defender John McCormick.

-Despite some good performances in the 1972–73 season, most notably a 5–0 home win against Manchester United, Palace eventually succumbed to relegation in their fourth season in the top flight.
-Arthur Wait, having overseen the rise of the club from the Fourth to the First Division, was replaced as chairman by Raymond Bloye in November 1972, and the club also appointed Malcolm Allison as the new manager in March the following year, replacing Bert Head.
+Despite some good performances in the 1972–73 season, most notably a 5–0 home win against Manchester United, Palace eventually succumbed to relegation in their fourth season in the top-flight.
+Arthur Wait, having overseen the rise of the club from the Fourth to the First Division, was replaced as chairman by Raymond Bloye in November 1972, and the club appointed Malcolm Allison as the new manager in March the following year, replacing Bert Head.
 In Allison's first game in charge at home against Chelsea, he gave a debut to young Scottish defender Jim Cannon.
-Palace had never won a London derby in the top flight up to this point, but Cannon, who had come through the youth ranks, marked the Chelsea striker Peter Osgood out of the game and then scored the second goal in a 2–0 win to begin a long career with the club.
+Palace had never won a London derby in the top-flight up to this point, but Cannon, who had come through the youth ranks, marked Chelsea's star striker Peter Osgood out of the game and then scored the second goal in a 2–0 win to begin a long career with the club.